ivanbrugere/ivanbrugere.github.io/md-cv/resume.md

 ## Current Objective
 I am currently seeking AI research scientist positions in industry, available immediately, with no hard location constraints.

-I am an AI Research Scientist focusing on high-impact applications for social good.
-I have a deep interest in graphs/networks in computational social science applications.
+I am an AI Research Scientist with experience in interdisciplinary biological sciences and high-impact applications for social good.
+I have a deep interest in graphs/networks.
 My most recent interests have been in fairness and bias, particularly within complex, graph-structured data.
-My PhD (defended 2020) focused on data science methodologies for inferring and validating graphs derived from underlying data, with applications in computational ecology, mobile location privacy, and large-scale multimedia recommendation.
+My PhD (defended 2020) focused on data science methodologies for inferring and validating graphs derived from underlying data, with applications in social networks, mobile location privacy, and large-scale multimedia recommendation.

 ## Experience
 `2019-2020`
 __Salesforce Research__ Research Scientist - AI For Good
 Worked with several Salesforce non-profit customers and external collaborators.
-Focused on projects relating to fairness and bias, particularly in structured environments such as graphs/networks.
+Focused on projects relating to fairness and bias, particularly in AutoML platforms, and novel, structured environments such as graphs/networks.

 `Summer 2018`
 __Amazon__ Applied Scientist Intern (_Mentor: Alex Smola_)